fergd/fergdblog/_posts/2016-12-31-RetroPi-Setup.markdown

 </code>
 </pre>

-- Find "video_shader" pretty far down the list, and here is where you choose your shader type.
+- Find `video_shader` pretty far down the list, and here is where you choose your shader type.
 I have shown the one I like, which seems to be the typical one folks use.
 Delete the hash and fill in the deets:

 <pre>
 <code>